SymfonyCasts/design-patterns/sfcasts/strategy.md

 for some randomness.

-But when a `mage` casts a spell, the damage it causes will be *much* more variable: sometimes a spell work really well but... other times it makes like tiny fireworks that do almost zero damage.
+But when a `mage` casts a spell, the damage it causes will be *much* more variable: sometimes a spell works really well but... other times it makes like tiny fireworks that do almost zero damage.

 Basically, for the mage, we need *completely* different code for calculating